fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 Modern data curation tools use distributed computing frameworks to scale.
 Ray lets you run tasks in parallel across clusters.
 Apache Spark handles large-scale data processing with distributed dataframes.
 Dask schedules tasks across multiple workers.

-For GPU acceleration, RAPIDS (cuDF, cuML) provides GPU-accelerated dataframes and machine learning primitives.
+For GPU acceleration, RAPIDS (cuDF, cuML) gives you GPU-accelerated dataframes and machine learning primitives.
 GPU-accelerated deduplication uses GPU memory and compute for similarity calculations.
 Parallel I/O with distributed file systems and object storage maximizes throughput.

 Take [NVIDIA NeMo Curator](https://github.com/NVIDIA-NeMo/Curator) as an example.
 It's a scalable data preprocessing and curation toolkit for large-scale AI model training.
 It processes data across clusters, scaling from single machines to hundreds of nodes.
 It uses RAPIDS libraries (cuDF, cuML) for GPU-accelerated operations like deduplication and quality filtering.
 It has modular pipelines - composable data processing stages that run in parallel.
 It's optimized for distributed storage systems like S3.